Updated April 22nd, 2021

 - Current CDC recommendations support the use of cloth face coverings to minimize the risk of infective droplets from humans being released into the air to infect others (or animals).
 Proper washing and care of cloth face coverings is important to prevent them from becoming fomites.

-- With the tremendous shortage of PPE for front line human healthcare workers, the use of N95 masks or surgical masks should be carefully considered and used sparingly.
+- The use of N95 masks should be carefully considered and used accordingly.
 This may be based on potential species susceptibility to SARS-CoV-2 or other human pathogens, as well as the type of procedure being conducted.

 - Consider the feasibility of changing clothes or using designated work clothing, and options for doing laundry on site.
 (This minimizes clothing as a fomite for disease transmission)